Last Updated on September 18, 2025 by Kate Noble

 10. See the sharks at the Aquarium

 Whilst you need to pay to go into the Aquarium, you can still see an amazing selection of underwater life for free from the main entrance to the Aquarium.
 It’s well worth a visit.
-I really think Dubai Mall is so much more than shopping and there’s lots of free things to see and do for all the non shoppers too – check out our guide for the top 10 things to have on your list when planning a visit.
+I really think Dubai Mall is so much more than shopping, and there are lots of free things to see and do for all the non-shoppers too – check out our guide for the top 10 things to have on your list when planning a visit.

 Only in Dubai!
 The Aquarium in Dubai Mall